Most Iconic Fashion Movies to Watch in 2023 on Netflix, Amazon Prime, & Beyond!

 Short Documentary (2014)

-‘The Next Black’ is a pivotal conversation starter in the fashion industry.
+‘The Next Black’ is a crucial conversation starter in the fashion industry.

 Following its premiere in 2014, the bubbling conversation around fashion sustainability has broken out of its niche confines and into mainstream consciousness.

-It’s an engaging visual introduction to the ways in which fashion is using technology and innovative fabrics to transform not just how clothes are produced, but the ways in which people wear them.
+It’s an engaging visual introduction to how fashion uses technology and innovative fabrics to transform how clothes are produced and how people wear them.

 Two years after its premiere, there have been huge strides, and even the most established brands are finally waking up to the commercial viability of technological solutions for eco-friendly design.

-However, while ‘The Next Black’ focuses on technology and the eventual digitisation of the fashion industry and what that will mean for everyday consumers,
+However, while ‘The Next Black’ focuses on technology and the eventual digitization of the fashion industry and what that will mean for everyday consumers,

 this documentary is more than a glamorous ode to the future of fashion.